vahtras/testpotsdam/talk.md

 ## What is version control:
 -

-* A Version Control System (VCS) is a frame works that tracks the history of a project
+* A Version Control System (VCS) is a framework that tracks the history of a project

 * The history of a project is a sequence of versions
 ```